-As part of our mission to create a world where everyone can contribute, we believe it is important to support organizations that can further this goal at local and global levels.
+As part of our mission to make it so everyone can contribute, we believe that it is important to support teams that can further this goal at local and global levels.
 To further this mission, in September 2021, our board of directors approved the reservation of up to 1,635,545 shares of Class A common stock for the issuance to charitable organizations, to be further designated by our board of directors.
+To date, we have made no contributions.